A practical guide to setting up your Confluence copilot in 2026

 This video shows how you can set up the connection between Confluence and Microsoft 365 Copilot.

-A simpler, safer solution
+A simpler, secure solution

 Key features to look for in a Confluence copilot